How to Utilize HubSpot’s Sequences for the Best Follow Up

 • Create a task for another action item

-When I’m using sequences, for the most part I use automated emails and tasks for phone calls.
+We most frequently use automated emails and tasks for phone calls for our businesses, but we’ve helped clients put together sequences that consist of each of the available actions.
 You can decide how you want to space out each task.
-For example, on day one, you can have a task to call your prospect.
-5 days later, you can send them an automated email.
-3 days after that, you can set a task to follow up to your email with another phone call.
+For example, on day one, you can have a task scheduled to call your prospect.
+Five days later, you can send them an automated email.
+Three days after that, you can set a task to follow up on your email with another phone call.

-The automated emails will be sent out automatically (hence the name!).
-When it’s time to complete any of the other tasks that aren’t automated, an event will appear within your tasks and you’ll get a notification to remind you.
-Like I said, sequences take the guesswork out of your follow up process.
+When you add an automated email to your sequence, these will be sent out automatically (hence the name!).
+When it’s time to complete a task that isn’t automated, an event will appear within your task list and you’ll receive a notification to remind you.
+As I said, sequences take the guesswork out of your follow-up process.

 Want to learn more about setting up HubSpot and getting started with sequences: Contact The Media Captain!